-Robert Lee McManaman
+Robert Lee and June Marie Johnstone McManaman

-Robert was living in Monmouth, Oregon, when he died on February 22, 2017, at age 90.
+They were living in Monmouth, Oregon, when Robert died on February 22, 2017, at age 90.
 Mardelle was living there when she died on August 20, 2018.

 Source: Interviews with Robert and Mardelle McManaman 21 February 2011and letter from Robert, 28 February 2011; 1930 U.S. Federal Census; Pacific Union Recorder, 12 December 1966, 2; Southern African Division Outlook, 15 December 1956, 12; 15 November 1965, 8; 15 January 1966, 11; Southwestern Union The Record, 22 July 1953; 10 March 1954; The Chronicle of Southwestern Adventist College, 1994, 136; Review and Herald, 2 November 1961, 44; 3 August 1967, 29; CD liner, Helderberg College Choir, A Millennium Celebration, 1948-2000.